 The breaking of the bread (unleavened bread in this case) and the drinking from the cup are vitally important parts of the Passover Seder, as is reclining.

-Reclining at the table is done because now the Jewish people can eat the Passover at peace, in a relaxed manner, since they no longer have to flee from Egypt and slavery.
+Reclining at the table is done because now the Jewish people can eat the Passover at peace, in a relaxed manner, since we (I am a Jewish believer) no longer have to flee from Egypt and slavery.
 So Jewish families put pillows at the table in order to recline for the Seder.

 I go more into the four cups of Passover in a later post!